chvlyl/chvlyl.github.io/cv/index.md

 ## Teaching Experience
-* TA for GCB535 Introduction to Bioinformatics 2015 Fall
+* TA for GCB535 Introduction to Bioinformatics 2015 Spring
 	- Designed course materials and taught computation labs for Linux, R, Python and popular bioinformatics tools
-* TA for GCB535 Introduction to Bioinformatics 2016 Fall
+* TA for GCB535 Introduction to Bioinformatics 2016 Spring
     - Designed course materials and taught Linux, R, Python, machine learning with Scikit-learn and popular bioinformatics tools

 ## Reviewer Experience